genevate/style_guides/programming/languages/ruby/rspec.md

     is contructed for *every* spec regardless if the spec needs it or not while a `let` only creates the object on demand.
-- Run a single test or group of tests that match the substring: `example_spec.rb -e "example description"`
+- Run a single test or group of tests that match the substring: `example_spec.rb -e "example description"`.
-- Run line number of test (can be any line number of the test): `example_spec.rb -l 10`
+- Run line number of test (can be any line number of the test): `example_spec.rb -l 10`.
-- Alternatively, the SPEC_OPTS environment variable can be used: `SPEC_OPTS="-l 10" example_spec.rb`
+- Alternatively, the SPEC_OPTS environment variable can be used: `SPEC_OPTS="-l 10" example_spec.rb`.
 - When using `raise_error`, test for both the error class and message:

         # Avoid